Igglybuff/awesome-piracy/readme.md

 - [kodi-headless](https://hub.docker.com/r/linuxserver/kodi-headless/) A headless install of Kodi in a docker container, most useful for a MySQL setup of Kodi to allow library updates to be sent without the need for a player system to be permanently on.
 - [Exodus Redux](https://www.reddit.com/r/Addons4Kodi/comments/9tasx5/requests_recommendations_basics_november_2018/e8uti6w) The newest Exodus fork around, paired with LambdaScrapers.
 - [Sparkle](https://github.com/iwannabelikemike/plugin.video.sparkle) Kodi addon for finding acestream links
-- [Plexus](http://fusion.tvaddons.co/) Plexus is used in conjunction with Sparkle to play Ace Stream links.
 - [Pneumatic](https://forum.kodi.tv/showthread.php?tid=97657) Pneumatic is an NZB engine add-on for XBMC.
 It requires SABnzbd as a backbone.
-- [Python-GoogleDrive-VideoStream](https://github.com/ddurdle/Python-GoogleDrive-VideoStream) The purpose of this plugin is to serve content delivered in Google Drive plugin for KODI through any HTML5 client.
 - [Quasar](http://quasar.surge.sh) The purpose of this plugin is to search and stream torrents in Kodi.
 - [Burst](http://burst.surge.sh) A torrent content provider to the Quasar plugin.